Local limit of the random degree constrained process: Further properties of the MTBP and its branching operator

-Now we prove \refT{thm:PF-eigenvalue}.
-Before that, let us note that the characterization of sub/supercriticality of a multi-type branching process via the principal eigenvalue of its branching operator is a classical result (see e.g. \cite[Chapter V.3 Theorem 2]{AN} or \cite[Theorem 6.1]{BJR}).
-However, we have not found this result in the literature in the generality we need it, therefore, for the sake of completeness, we include the proof.
+We already have all of the ingredients required for the proof of \refT{thm:PF-eigenvalue}.
+Let us note that the characterization of sub/supercriticality of a multi-type branching process via the principal eigenvalue of its branching operator (cf.\ statements~\ref{item:subcrit_eigen_statement}.\ and~\ref{item:supcrit_eigen_statement}.\ of \refT{thm:PF-eigenvalue}) is a classical result (see e.g.\ \cite[Chapter~V.3 Theorem~2]{AN} or \cite[Theorem~6.1]{BJR}).
+However, we have not found this result in the literature in the generality we need it.
+Therefore, for the sake of completeness, we include the proof that suits our setting, but we defer it to Appendix~\ref{appendix_main} (noting that this is one of our proofs, where we use that $\underline{p}$ satisfies $p_k=0$ for all $k > \Delta$, as stated in the strict Assumption~\ref{assump:degree_constraint_strict}).